-Luckily, I came upon a review by Steve Graham and Dolores Perin.
+If you are responsible for teaching writing to adolescents, you need to what the research says about how to teach writing to adolescents.
+A review by Steve Graham and Dolores Perin summarises much of this research.
 It was called A Meta-Analysis of Writing Instruction for Adolescent Students.
 This review statistically summarised 123 pieces of research on how to teach writing.

 Here are the practical things they found.